 Vice President for Student Affairs & Enrollment Management

-Throughout her career, Dr. Sellers has gained experience related to accreditation and recertification.
+Throughout her career, Dr. Sellers-Simon has gained experience related to accreditation and recertification.
 She has served on several Institutional SACS Accreditation Committees and has served on a SACS Reaffirmation Committee for a college and a high school.
-Dr. Sellers also has served as Chair of Hampton University’s Division I NCAA Recertification Process.
+Dr. Sellers-Simon also has served as Chair of Hampton University’s Division I NCAA Recertification Process.

-She is the proud mother of two daughters, Latasha Sellers Williams, M.D, and Kettisha Sellers Wimes; grandmother of four (Javian Wimes, Kaylah Wimes, Joshua Williams and Jordan Williams); and mother-in-law of two (Jason Williams, M.D. and Jason Wimes).
+She is wife of Mr. Patric Simon and the proud mother of two daughters, Latasha Sellers Williams, M.D, and Kettisha Sellers Wimes; grandmother of four (Javian Wimes, Kaylah Wimes, Joshua Williams and Jordan Williams); and mother-in-law of two (Jason Williams, M.D. and Jason Wimes).

 << Back to Student Affairs page